tarquin-the-brave/blog/content/posts/generating-config-reference-rust-cli.md

 documentation for [Helm charts' `Chart.yaml` file](https://helm.sh/docs/topics/charts/#the-chartyaml-file).

-It seems beyond a certain point projects, that do provide a config reference, resort to a more protracted form of a web page that lists each field and provides the information on it.
-This produces something that is complete, but isn't always that easy to navigate, scrolling is often your only resort, and I often find I lose track of where a field is nested within the structure.
+It seems beyond a certain point projects that do provide a config reference resort to a more protracted form of a web page that lists each field and provides the information on it.
+This produces something that is complete, but isn't always that easy to navigate, scrolling is often your only resort, and I find I lose track of where a field is nested within the structure.

 In both approaches mentioned there, there is the problem that the config file reference is maintained separately from the code that defines it.
 For